 - Salt and black pepper: Use it to season the salad to taste.
 Kosher salt or sea salt is perfect.

 - Extra virgin olive oil (optional): Olive oil and Mediterranean food just go together.
 But you can use your preferred salad oil, like avocado oil.
 Or omit the oil altogether if you prefer an oil-free dressed salad.

 - Aleppo pepper (optional): I like a little pinch (or sometimes a big one) of Aleppo pepper flakes.
 It adds some spicy savoury heat to the salad.
-You can substitute it with chilli flakes or fresh diced chillies.
+You can substitute it with chilli flakes or fresh diced chillies (or try another Aleppo pepper substitute).
 Or omit it altogether if you prefer.

 Lemon tahini dressing